willdurand/TravisLight/README.md

 TravisLight
 ===========

-TravisLight is a build monitoring tool to quickly detect failing projects hosted on [GitHub](http://github.com) and tested using [Travis CI](https://travis-ci.org/).
+TravisLight is a build monitoring tool that quickly detects failing projects hosted on [GitHub](http://github.com) and tested using [Travis CI](https://travis-ci.org/).

 Installation